After years of holding vigil, an ode to an evolutionary love affair between plant and bee, mediated by a neurotoxin

-I grew up frolicking in the rocky coastal bluffs around Howe Sound (Átl’ka7tsem) in unceded Sḵwx̱wú7mesh Nation territories, facing the Salish Sea.
+I grew up frolicking on the rocky coastal bluffs around Howe Sound (Átl’ka7tsem) in unceded Sḵwx̱wú7mesh Nation territories, where one of the most toxic plants in the Pacific Northwest grows.

-These bluffs are home to rich meadows of Indigenous root crops—chocolate lilies, camas, Columbia tiger lily, and nodding onion—plants carefully cultivated by Salish women for thousands of years.
+These bluffs are home to rich meadows of Indigenous root crops—chocolate lilies, camas, Columbia tiger lily, and nodding onion—plants lovingly cultivated by Salish women for thousands of years.

-Among them grows the death camas, equally striking, but deadly.
+Among them grows the death camas (toxicoscordion venenosum), equally striking, but deadly.

-In spring, it’s green foliage and creamy blossoms emerge from mossy rocks and meadows.
+In early spring, the green foliage and creamy blossoms of death camas emerge from mossy rocks and meadows.

 By autumn, when bulbs are traditionally harvested as root crops, death camas resemble some of their edible neighbours—long after their distinctive white-yellow blooms have vanished.